Windows - High Contrast mode

 Applications can integrate with the user's system colors and adapt the user's theme to their interface; for example, browsers can apply high-contrast theme colors semantically to HTML elements and adjust some CSS properties to reduce visual noise.

-How to enable high contrast mode?
+How do you enable high contrast mode?

 Creating styles for high contrast mode